 - Whering: Published CO₂ methodology (Higg Materials Sustainability Index–derived), cost-per-wear analytics, dead-weight flags, resale routing through Vinted and Depop, repair partners in the UK and France.
 The entire app's gravity is sustainability.

-- PutTogether: Wear tracking, capsule-style daily-fit logic that promotes re-wear, no CO₂ scoring, no resale routing.
+- PutTogether: Wear tracking and daily-fit logic that promotes re-wear of pieces already in the closet.
+No CO₂ scoring, no resale routing.

 Round 3 winner: Whering.
 This is its core argument and it wins cleanly.